 We support innovative HIV programs to bolster the capacity of community-led efforts on HIV prevention, HIV treatment access, and public policy and advocacy in Puerto Rico.

-We focus on the needs of individuals and communities affected by HIV in the South around three primary areas: prevention, care and support, and policy, advocacy and movement building.
+The Southern HIV Impact Fund focuses on the needs of individuals and communities affected by HIV in the South around three primary areas: prevention, care and support, and policy, advocacy and movement building.